asnocode/asnocode.github.io/_posts/2020-04-27-intro-to-agn.md

 ### 7. Investment in Data and Data Streaming
 Data streaming is a buzzword set to go up in the maturity curve :

  Data Sharing for faster innovation.
-Collaboration within and beyond organizational boundaries is facilitated through data sharing, utilizing streaming protocols like Kafka, APIs like REST/HTTP, and adhering to open standards like AsyncAPI.
+Collaboration within and beyond organizational boundaries is facilitated through data sharing, utilizing streaming protocols like Kafka, APIs like REST/HTTP, and adhering to open standards like AsyncAPI. </br>
- Data Contracts for better data governance include enforcing policies for structure, integrity constraints, metadata, rules, and other specifications.
+ Data Contracts for better data governance include enforcing policies for structure, integrity constraints, metadata, rules, and other specifications. </br>
  Serverless Stream Processing will make building scalable and elastic streaming apps easier.
-The focus shifts towards deriving business value by leveraging a fully managed, integrated, and secure infrastructure.
+The focus shifts towards deriving business value by leveraging a fully managed, integrated, and secure infrastructure.</br>
- Multi-Cloud Deployments for cost-efficient delivery value, addressing the need for seamless data movement across cloud providers, organizations invest in data bridge creation, migrations, and disaster recovery solutions.
+ Multi-Cloud Deployments for cost-efficient delivery value, addressing the need for seamless data movement across cloud providers, organizations invest in data bridge creation, migrations, and disaster recovery solutions.</br>
  Reliable Generative AI.
-This encompasses activities such as model training, real-time model scoring, and integration with third-party services, such as GenAI LLMs or Software as a Service (SaaS) offerings, to enhance the capabilities of artificial intelligence.
+This encompasses activities such as model training, real-time model scoring, and integration with third-party services, such as GenAI LLMs or Software as a Service (SaaS) offerings, to enhance the capabilities of artificial intelligence.</br>
 Event streaming technology can be transformative but often difficult to adopt.
 Watch Collin James, Engineering Leader and Software Architect at Dutchie, describe how a small team has enabled Kafka adoption by creating a monorepo of Pulumi projects that manage resources on Confluent Cloud.

 ### 8. Kubernetes Dominance and Increased Complexity: